fastify/avvio/README.md

 ### app.override(server, plugin, options)

-Allows to override the instance of the server for each loading plugin.
+Allows overriding the instance of the server for each loading plugin.
 It allows the creation of an inheritance chain for the server instances.
 The first parameter is the server instance and the second is the plugin function while the third is the options object that you give to use.